 Version Description of change Date 2.0 Course support notes added as appendix.
-June 2018 3.0 Updated to reflect portfolio-writing requirement reduced to one piece of writing.
+August 2017 2.1 Minor changes made to 'Assessment conditions' section for the portfolio-writing.
+July 2018 3.0 Updated to reflect portfolio-writing requirement reduced to one piece of writing.
 May 2023 4.0 Guidance on text selection added to course support notes, 'Approaches to learning and teaching' section.
 September 2023 5.0 Updated to reflect changes to conditions of assessment for the portfolio-writing.
 May 2024